rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 A step can be added via `step`, `pass` and `fail`.

-Step should receive `ctx` - mutable operation context object which transports mutable state from one step to the next, as first positional argument.
+Step should receive `ctx` - mutable operation context object which transports mutable state from one step to the next, as the first positional argument.
 All runtime data is also passed as keyword arguments to the step.
 Use the positional options to write, and make use of kw-arguments wherever possible - extract the parameters you need (such as `params:`).
 Any unspecified kw-arguments can be ignored using `**`.